ZengFLab/SUREv2/README.md

 ![](./img/figure1.jpg)

 SURE and SUREMO are metacell-centric generative models.
 They use self-organizing map (SOM) of metacells to represent cell distributions within single-omics and multi-omics datasets.
-SUREv2 provides broad utilities, including metacell calling, atlas compression, atlas assembly, reference mapping, out-of-reference cell detection, etc.
+SUREv2 provides broad utilities, including metacell calling, atlas compression, atlas assembly, reference mapping, reference-based positioning, out-of-reference cell detection, etc.

 SUREv2 is designed as a user-friendly package for cell atlas assembly and compression.